 Rye Hills Academy has a wealth of expertise from our own staff and from staff across the North East Learning Trust.
 Specialist services are always used when a student needs more support to reach their potential.
 The following is a snapshot of our expertise, it is not an exhaustive list:

-Victoria Watson, Assistant Headteacher, SENDCO and Designated Safeguarding Lead (National qualification for SEND)

-Martin Carney, Vice Principal and Deputy Designated Safeguarding Lead
+Hayley Rudd (National qualification for SEND), Assistant Head teacher, SENDCo Martin Carney, Vice Principal and Deputy Designated Safeguarding Lead